-'''

 shrinkldaCMA(X, y, f, learnind, models=FALSE, ...)

-'''

-- A matrix.
-Rows correspond to observations, columns to variables. - A data.frame, when f is not missing (s. below). - An object of class ExpressionSet. - y Class labels.
-Can be one of the following: - A numeric vector. - A factor.
+Х Gene expression data.
+Can be one of the following: • A matrix.
+Rows correspond to observations, columns to variables. • A data.frame, when f is not missing (s. below). • An object of class ExpressionSet. У Class labels.
+Can be one of the following: • A numeric vector. • A factor. • A character if X is an ExpressionSet that specifies the phenotype variable.